Seven 76ers score in double figures to beat Hornets

-Tobias Harris scored 22 points to lead seven players in double figures, including all five starters, as the host Philadelphia 76ers defeated the Charlotte Hornets 118-101 on Monday.
+Tobias Harris scored 22 points to lead seven players in double figures -- including all five starters -- as the host Philadelphia 76ers defeated the Charlotte Hornets 118-101 on Monday.

 Harris was named Eastern Conference Player of the Week earlier in the day.

-Joel Embiid added 14 points and 11 rebounds, Danny Green contributed 13 points, and Ben Simmons had 12 points, 10 rebounds and six assists for the Sixers, who won their fourth in a row overall and their 13th straight over the Hornets.
+Joel Embiid added 14 points and 11 rebounds, Danny Green contributed 13 points, and Ben Simmons had 12 points, 10 rebounds and six assists for the Sixers, who won their fourth in a row and 13th straight over the Hornets.

 It was also the Sixers’ 19th consecutive victory on their home court, dating to last season.

-Note: EditorsNote: Minor edits for clarity